BackupNerd/Backup-Scripts/README.md

 SolarWinds Backup Upgrade.v02.amp

-	AMP file to force upgrade of the Backup Manager to the latest downloadable version of SolarWinds Backup (Ncentral Integrated Edition or Standalone Edition)
+	AMP file to force upgrade of the Backup Manager to the latest download version of SolarWinds Backup (Ncentral Integrated Edition or Standalone Edition)

 ### SolarWinds Backup - Ncentral Integrated Editon ###